mlech413/SQL-Data-Modeling-Engineering-Analysis/README.md

 # SQL Data Modeling/Engineering/Analysis
 ## Overview

 ### Research of people employed at a fictional company Pewlett Hackard during the 1980s and 1990s.
-Six tables were designed to hold the data from the CSV files, imported the CSV files into a PostgreSQL database, and then questions answered about the data through SQL queries.
+Six tables were designed to hold the data from the CSV files, imported the CSV files into a PostgreSQL database, and then questions answered about the data with SQL queries.

 ### Performed data modeling, data engineering, and data analysis, respectively.

 ### The six CSV files in folder "data" were read into PostgreSQL tables which were created with script "Schema.sql" and then analyzed in "Queries.sql".
 ### "ERD" picture of table relationships was created using QuickDBD.

 ## Analysis

-### 1. List the employee number, last name, first name, sex, and salary of each employee.
+### 1. Employee number, last name, first name, sex, and salary of each employee.

 ### Two table join resulting in 300,024 rows returned:

 SELECT e.emp_no as "Employee Number", e.last_name as "Last Name",
 e.first_name as "First Name",